 Will Insurance Cover My Fertility Treatment?
-Questions to Ask Your Provider
+Questions to Ask Your Provider in 2020

 Then your clinic shows you the price list of your different options.

 Did you know that one cycle of IVF can cost somewhere between $12,850 and $24,250?

 Surely your health insurance will cover your treatment needs, right?
 Eh… maybe.
 Unfortunately, not many health insurance plans cover fertility needs, which results in you either paying out of pocket, seeking grants or loans, or halting your treatment altogether.
 We at RMA of Connecticut hate seeing patients stress over the financials of their fertility when we wish they could focus all their energy into their end goal: having a baby.

 But that’s why you’re here reading this blog.
 Even in the chaos of 2020, you want to take control of your future.
 We 100% support that and are going to help you figure all this out.

 We’ve written a series of blogs lately that have covered everything you need to know about open-enrollment and ways to pay for treatment outside of health insurance.
 Let’s review those options…